Prevent Kidney Disease

 If you have anemia caused by low supply of EPO, you may be prescribed a medicine called ESA, which stands for erythropoiesis-stimulating agent.
 ESA is an injectable form of the EPO that is made by healthy kidneys.
 ESA therapy should help you feel much better by improving symptoms of anemia such as fatigue and low energy.

-The National Kidney Foundation has these free booklets that provide more information about causes of anemia, tests for anemia, medicines (including ESA medicine) and other information.
-Call your local NKF office or the national toll-free number 800 622 9010 and mention the item number shown.
-You can see these and other titles at www.kidney.org/store
+The National Kidney Foundation has free booklets that provide more information about causes of anemia, tests for anemia, medicines (including ESA medicine) and other information.
+Call the national toll-free number 855.653.2273 and ask for free booklets on anemia.
+You can see these and other titles at www.kidney.org/store.

 If you would like more information, please contact us.